What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 First-Party Coverage: Protecting Your Agency

 First-party coverage pays for your agency's direct costs when a cyber incident hits your own operations.
 These are the expenses you'll face in the hours, days, and weeks after discovering a breach or attack.
+Understanding each component helps you evaluate whether a policy truly has your back when things go wrong.

 Incident Response and Forensics